Our 2026 Instructors:

 Laurie has been a regular contributor to the Send in the Music Virtual Jam, offering tab to the participants and serving as a song leader.
 She also hosts a weekly more informal zoom jam.

-With a heart for the beginning player, Laurie has produced a series of books…jam survival books!
-With title like “No Frills,” these books certainly live up to their name.
+A heart for the beginning player, Laurie has produced a series of books…jam survival books!
+With titles like “No Frills,” these books certainly live up to their name.
 Nothing fancy, just the facts.